superbrothers/kubernetes-docs/kubectl_api-resources.md

       --namespaced         If false, non-namespaced resources will be returned, otherwise returning namespaced resources by default. (default true)
       --no-headers         When using the default or custom-column output format, don't print headers (default print headers).
   -o, --output string      Output format.
 One of: wide|name.
+      --sort-by string     If non-empty, sort nodes list using specified field.
+The field can be either 'name' or 'kind'.
       --verbs strings      Limit to resources that support the specified verbs.
 ```